 Blog

-Why Does Stagnation in Marriage Happen?
+Why Does Marital Stagnation Happen?

 Signs You're Feeling Stuck in Marriage

-• You feel more like roommates than romantic partners.
+You feel more like roommates than romantic partners.

-• Conversations lack depth or excitement.
+Conversations lack depth, curiosity, or excitement.

-• There's little physical affection or intimacy.
+There is little physical affection, warmth, or emotional intimacy.

 How to Overcome Marital Stagnation